Why choose the MSc Entrepreneurship, Innovation and Practice?

 Dual emphasis on theory and practice

-On this MSc you will be taught by specialist staff from the Institute for Entrepreneurship and Enterprise Development (IEED) who are not only active researchers but who also work closely with businesses in the region and nationally on initiatives to help support growth, innovation and leadership.
-This has given IEED a wide network of contacts within various industries, enabling this programme to be tied closely to the realities of entrepreneurship practice.
-This dual emphasis on theory and practice is an important component of the programme.
+On this MSc you will be taught by leading researchers who operate at the forefront of entrepreneurship and innovation thinking, enabling this programme to incorporate the most recent theoretical advancements in the field.
+Moreover, the active engagement of Institute for Entrepreneurship and Enterprise Development (IEED) with local and national businesses on initiatives to support business growth, innovation and leadership has given IEED a wide network of contacts within various industries, enabling this programme to be tied closely to the realities of entrepreneurship.

 Interact with entrepreneurs and business leaders